josdejong/mathjs/docs/expressions.md

 math.eval('bignumber(0.1) + bignumber(0.2)'); // BigNumber, 0.3
 ```

-The default number type of the expression parser can be changed at instantation
+The default number type of the expression parser can be changed at instantiation
 of math.js.
 The expression parser can parser numbers as BigNumber by default:

 ```js